BlueOakJS/blueoak-server/docs/services.md

 The service most live somewhere in the node_modules (preferably included in the application's package.json and installed with npm).
 During startup the third-party service will be loaded through a normal `require(...)` call.

-## Accessing services outside of services
+## Accessing services inside of modules
-Suppose you have an ordinary module that's loading via `require`, and you need to be able to access a service like the logger.
+Suppose you have an ordinary module that's loaded via `require`, and you need to be able to access a service like the logger.
+You won't be able to use the same dependency-injection mechanism used in services and handlers containing and `init` method.

-You can use the global `services` object to get the logger.
+Instead you can use the global `services` object to get the logger.

 ```js
     var logger = services.get('logger');